1jour1vin

 1er cru

-“A premier cru that lives up to its terroir: all the precision and expertise of Domaine Pommier!”
+“A premier cru that does justice to its terroir: all the precision and expertise of Domaine Pommier!”

-The 2023 Chablis 1er Cru Troesmes, with its aromatic profile featuring fresh almonds, gunflint, and flint, develops a smooth texture and subtle minerality that unfolds into a long, mouth-watering finish: gourmet and delicious!
+The 2023 Chablis 1er Cru Troesmes, with its aromatic profile featuring fresh almonds, flint, and stone, develops a smooth texture and subtle minerality that unfold into a long, mouthwatering finish: gourmet and delicious!

-Buy Pommier wines at the best prices in a private sale!
+Buy your Pommier wines at the best price through a private sale!

 Rated site